ferrau10/movie-recommendation/README.md

 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.
 Last updated 9/2018.

-This is a cooperation between Aurelie Ferron and Marcus
+This is a cooperation between Aurelie Ferron and Marcus Schliemann